Matt Olson Player Props: Braves vs. Marlins

 Matt Olson At The Plate

-- Olson has six doubles, a triple, six home runs and 16 walks while hitting .267.
+- Olson is hitting .261 with six doubles, a triple, six home runs and 18 walks.

-- Among the qualifying hitters in MLB, his batting average ranks 73rd, his on-base percentage ranks 44th, and he is 17th in the league in slugging.

-- Olson has reached base via a hit in 14 games this season (of 23 played), and had multiple hits in eight of those games.
+- He ranks 77th in batting average, 32nd in on base percentage, and 23rd in slugging among the qualified hitters in MLB action.

-- Olson has an RBI in 11 of 23 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 11 games this year (45.8%), Olson has picked up an RBI, and in six of those games (25.0%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 13 of 23 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.